scivislab/BDI-ED/README.md

 - By running `python3 distanceMatrixComparison_outlier.py` or `python3 distanceMatrixComparison_outlier2.py`, we get three distance matrices for a synthetic example dataset (`test_datasets/branchVSconstrained_outlier/` or `test_datasets/branchVSconstrained_outlier2/`): one is computed with the branch mapping distance, one with the constrained edit distance and one is a precomputed distance matrix using the TTKMergeTreeDistanceMatrix module.
 They are rendered as a simple heatmap as well as a clustermap using SciPy.

-- By running `python3 dtimeTrack_heatedCylinder2D_branch.py`, we get a vtk multiblock with feature tracking information attached on the heated cylinder dataset (`heatedCylinder2d.cdb/`).
+- By running `python3 timeTrack_heatedCylinder2D_branch.py`, we get a vtk multiblock with feature tracking information attached on the heated cylinder dataset (`heatedCylinder2d.cdb/`).
 The vtk file is written to `output/`.

+## Datasets and C++ version

+The four datasets corresponding to the python examples can be found in the directories `heatedCylinder2d.cdb`, `test_datasets/branchVSconstrained_cluster`, `test_datasets/branchVSconstrained_outlier` and `test_datasets/branchVSconstrained_outlier2`.
+We also provide two noisy versions of the outlier ensemble: one in `test_datasets/branchVSconstrained_outlier2` and `test_datasets/branchVSconstrained_outlier_noisy`.
+All datasets are provided in VTK file formats.
+The two noisy datasets have no corresponding python examples, as computation times would be too high.
+The should only be used with the C++ version of the library (see below for details).

+We also provide a more efficient C++ implementation of the two distance functions in the `cpp/` directory.
+The interface is similar to the python version.
+The C++ implementation does not yet output the matching, but only the distance, and does not allow for a base metric change.
+The Wasserstein base metric has been hardcoded for both distances.

 ## Dependencies